smtexas99/Intro/README.md

 # Introduction

 #
-## Sample list of AI / Machine Learning projects using Python
+## Some examples of AI / Machine Learning projects using Python

 Decision Trees
 <br>